+Device Canal

 Parish: Capel

 Settlement: Five Oak Green

 Gross area (ha): 0.70

 Developable area (ha): 0.70

 Site type: Greenfield site adjacent to LBD

-Potential site use: Site has been assessed for development potential, notably for residential use.
+Potential site use: Site has been assessed for development potential, notably for

+residential use.

-Potential yield if residential: 21
+Potential yield if 21

+residential:

+Issues to consider: MGB;

+HLC Period: Early post-medieval, Late 20th century;

+APA: General background archaeological potential;

+ALC: GRADE 3, GRADE 2;

+LCA: Low Weald Farmland;

-Issues to consider: Green Belt designation; AONB (1 component part); Adjacent to existing Limits to Built Development; Ecological interest; notable feature/designation; Landscape Sensitivity Study (PW10); Highways issues (access); ALC: Grade 2, Grade 3
+Adjacent to existing Limits to Built Development;

 Site Description: The site consists of a managed paddock/field.
-There are small horse shelters at one end of the site.
-The site is adjoined by fields to the south and east and by residential properties along other boundaries.
+There are small

+horse shelters at one end of the site.
+The site is adjoined by fields

+to the south and east and by residential properties along other

+boundaries.
 The site has an open boundary to its frontage on Tolhurst Road, defined by metal fencing.
 High hedges and trees are along the other boundaries.
 There is a ditch running along the eastern boundary of the site.
 There is direct vehicular access into the site from Tolhurst Road.
 Pedestrian access to the site is by pavements along Tolhurst Road.
 The site is generally flat.
 The site is generally enclosed with a more exposed open frontage seen from Tolhurst Road, from which there is a public view of the site.
-Suitability: Unsuitable: see reason below Available Availability: Single ownership Achievability: N/A Sustainability A reasonable site that scores a mix of neutrals and positives.
-It is Assessment: let down on its land use score, being a Green Belt site within a larger parcel that would cause moderate harm if released.
-Conclusion: This site is considered unsuitable as a potential site allocation.
-Reason: There are landscape concerns associated with this site.
-The site is an encroachment into the countryside beyond which would be logical
+Suitability: The site could be suitable for allocation.
+Whilst there are landscape issues which would need to be addressed, it could form a logical extension to the cul de sac of residential dwellings at Tolhurst Road.
+Moderate harm would be caused by the removal of land from the Green Belt in this location, but if exceptional circumstances can be demonstrated the site could provide a suitable opportunity for allocation.
+Availability: Available Single ownership Achievability: The site is in single ownership and is available and there are reasonable prospects that this could be delivered over the Plan period.
+Sustainability Assessment: A reasonable site that scores a mix of neutrals and positives.
+It is let down on its land use score, being a Green Belt site within a larger parcel that would cause moderate harm if released.
+Conclusion: This site is considered suitable as a potential site allocation.
+Reason: Whilst there are landscape issues to address the site could offer a suitable and logical extension to the existing residential development to the west of the site.
+However, it is not included as an allocation given the Development Strategy for the borough in meeting the Local Housing Need which directs significant housing growth to new settlements at Tudeley Village and Paddock Wood.